adaburrows/adaburrows.github.io/content/docs/nkp/introduction/index.md

 * _5000 BCE_ &mdash; Sumerians start recording inventories, loans, taxes, business transactions, or [even complaints](https://en.wikipedia.org/wiki/Complaint_tablet_to_Ea-nasir).
 For a longer overview of logistics through the ages see [Tepić, J., Tanackov, I., & Stojić, G. (2011).
 Ancient logistics–historical timeline and etymology.
 Tehnički vjesnik, 18(3), 379-384.](https://pdfs.semanticscholar.org/fb9f/f927aa0472a4df2635b8b221c4c67d567046.pdf)
 * _4000 BCE_ &mdash; Egyptians use various methods of planning and organizing labor.
 There is evidence of this also happening near the coast of Peru ([irrigation canals of Zaña Valley](https://en.wikipedia.org/wiki/Za%C3%B1a_Valley), [the Aspero complex in Peru](https://www.academia.edu/11124090/Bandurria._Arena_Mar_y_Humedal_en_el_Surgimiento_de_la_Civilizaci%C3%B3n_Andina)).
 Unfortunately, what happened with in the central Andes of Peru is typically never figured into the history because of how imperial conquests typically go.
 * _1721_ &mdash; John Lombe's water powered silk mill.
+* _1758_ &mdash; François Quesnay develops the Tableau économique.
+This was used by Marx for his discussion of circulation in Das Kapital II.
 * _1765_ &mdash; Europe starts using interchangeable parts again.
 This was a concept used before 200BCE, but it never really seems to have taken off except in times of war.
 * _1766_ &mdash; Matthew Bolton's Soho Manufactory.
 * _1776_ &mdash; _The Wealth of Nations_ lays out how division of labor is responsible for economic growth.
 This is most definitely not the first dicussion of division of labor, as it has been discussed in multiple locales since at least 1100 BC.
 This kind of thinking of single purpose laborers leads to thoughts about floor plan optimization, communication between distant parts of a business, and the shape of the human "computers" and their work follows from this thought.
 Even the layout of modern processors also follows from this thought.